Clarence Horatius Miller: Edmonton

 Discouraged by racial tensions in the mainland United States, he began touring other countries and lived for a while in Australia and then Hawaii.
 In the 1970s Miller toured with Big Joe Turner.
 Miller found himself stranded in Vancouver when one of his tours ran out of money.
 He travelled around Western Canada and in 1970 settled in Edmonton, Alberta.
-He became a Canadian citizen in 1973 and lived there for the rest of his life, working with local musician Tommy Banks, and covering "Big Yellow Taxi" with the song's composer, Saskatchewan-born Joni Mitchell.
+He became a Canadian citizen in 1973 and lived there for the rest of his life, working with local musician Tommy Banks, and covering "Big Yellow Taxi" with the song's composer, Alberta-born Joni Mitchell.
 Miller played a major role in the growth of the Edmonton Jazz Society, which began in the late 1970s, and taught at the Banff Centre for Fine Arts.
 Miller helped to organize Edmonton's Jazz City Festival.

 He was the subject of a 1980 documentary "Big and the Blues", produced through the National Film Board of Canada.

 He had a short side career as an actor, appearing in Big Meat Eater (1982), A Name for Evil (1973), and a cameo in the comedy It's a Mad, Mad, Mad, Mad World.

 "Big" Miller died in 1992 in Edmonton at the age of 69, of a heart attack.